 Lewis and his wife, Katie, and daughter, Rogen, reside in Farrell.
 He is a teacher in the Farrell School District.

-Justine Elliott begins her first year as an assistant coach in 2012.
+Justine Elliott begins her second year as an assistant coach in 2013.

 Elliott played middle blocker at the University of New Hampshire, an NCAA Division I school.
 She earned a full NCAA athletic scholarship and graduated in 2011 with a degree in journalism and a minor in Spanish.
 A two-time team captain, Elliott competed in two American East Conference Championships and was also tabbed on the all-tournament team in 2009.